IN EARLY 2007 I LEFT A VERBAL & EMOTIONALLY ABUSIVE RELATIONSHIP.

 - Reach out to your cell phone provider about separating your number from his/her account.

-- Forward your important mail to a friend/family or coworkers address until you have your own.
+- Forward your important mail to a friend/family or coworkers addresses until you have your own.

 - Speak to your doctor about counselling possibilities to help you get through the aftermath of a bad relationship.

-It seems January 2017 has shown me that I’ve come an awfully long way, after all.
+It seems this January has shown me that I’ve come an awfully long way, after all.